cobobc/cob_MilestonePJ_4/README.md

 I'd like to thank mentor Daisy McGirr who kindly stepped in to take my final project review as Spencer was on holidays.
 I am so thankful for her help.

-Thank you to Tim Nelson a Tutor at Code Institute whose teaching techniques helped me understand how to build a full stack site using Django.
-A lot of this project's code structing and testing was sourced from Tim's amazing Mini Project and Flash Framework lessons.
+Thank you to Chris Z. (@ckz8780) a Tutor at Code Institute whose teaching techniques helped me understand how to build a full stack site using Django.
+A lot of this project's code structing and testing was sourced from his amazing Intro to Django and Boutique Ado videos/tutorials.

 Thanks to various Slack users for helping with issues I had throughout the journey.

-Thanks to tutors for stepping in when I was really stuck on a bug.
+Thanks to Code Institute tutors for stepping in when I was really stuck on a bug.

-Thank you to my tester friends Fionn and Ollie who allowed me to contsantly test my email functionality with their email addresses.
+Thank you to my tester friends Fionn and Ollie who allowed me to contsantly test my email and purchase functionality with their email addresses.